MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

   -if a topic is due for review/ has low mastery, do you let students move on to new topics that depend on that one? need to take into account that they may have since done it in school/ revised it themselves

+ -  how actually are the nodes going to be clustered?